-Record number of Santa's take part in Stamford fun run
+Record number take part in Stamford Santa Fun Run in Burghley Park

 It was a sea of red and white at the weekend as a record number of participants took part in the Stamford Santa Fun Run.

 The event on Sunday, December 9, which was organised by the Rotary Club of Stamford Burghley, saw 1,340 runners participate.

 Organiser Martin Webster said between £13,000 and £15,000 had been raised from "surplus funds on the day".

 This is in addition to what the runners have raised, a figure which will be made available later on once tallied up.

 The money will be donated to various charities including Sue Ryder Thorpe Hall Hospice, Phoebe Research, Mind in Memory of Wendy, Rotary Charities and organisations nominated by runners who obtained personal sponsors.